charlesreiss/spark-memory-postprocess/README.md

-*STABILITY NOTE*: These tools are very much undertested, especially with respect to performance at analyzing largish logs, producing multi-worker configurations, and the reasonableness of shuffle storage recommendations.
+*STABILITY NOTE*: These tools are very much undertested, especially with respect to performance at analyzing largish logs, producing multi-worker configurations, and the reasonableness of shuffle storage (non-JVM memory) recommendations.
 Use with caution.
-Please contact me (charles@eecs.berkeley.edu) with any questions or concerns.
+Please contact me (charles@eecs.berkeley.edu) with any questions, concerns, bug reports, weird behavior, etc.

 # Basic Usage
 - Get binaries of a version of Spark with instrumention.
 For the patched Spark, build from